310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Tetora thinking %}
-Hrmm… We’re not gonna get anywhere like this, huh?
+Hmm… We’re not gonna get anywhere like this, huh?
 Shinobu-kun, how about you try going back to the basics?
 {% endbubble %}

 {% bubble Shinobu curious %}